Trump urges the EU to impose 100% prices on China, India; The United States and India accept talks - ExBulletin

 Meanwhile, the Supreme Court said on Tuesday that it would quickly examine a legal challenge to high issues at the prices of President Trump, creating a resolution this fall.

-In a order Released on Tuesday, the High Court placed the case on the oral arguments in early November.
+In a prescription published Tuesday, the High Court expressed the case on oral arguments in early November.
 This puts the case on an unusually rapid track for resolution, in particular given its significant political and economic reverberations.

 The Secretary in the United States of the Treasury, Scott Bessent, warned in recent days that the United States should reimburse around the “half” of the tariff income he has collected if the rules of the Supreme Court have exceeded his authority, which was the decision of a Federal Court of Appeal and the International Trade Court.